lisamelton/video_transcoding/README.md

     brew cask install handbrakecli

-If you wish to use Docker, [a pre-built image](https://hub.docker.com/r/ntodd/video-transcoding/) with all dependencies is available:

-    # Docker for Mac & Linux (mounts the current directory)
-    docker run -itv `pwd`:/data ntodd/video-transcoding /bin/bash

-    # Docker for Windows (mounts the specified directory)
-    docker run -itv C:\My\Current\Path:/data ntodd/video-transcoding /bin/bash

-    # Update to the latest image
-    docker pull ntodd/video-transcoding

 On Linux, package management systems vary so it's best consult the indexes for those systems.
 But there's a Homebrew port available called [Linuxbrew](http://linuxbrew.sh/) and it doesn't require root access.

 On Windows, it's best to search the Web for the appropriate binary or add-on package manager.
 The [VideoHelp](http://www.videohelp.com) and [Cygwin](https://cygwin.com/) sites are a good place to start.
 Or you could try installing into the [Windows Subsystem for Linux](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux) as described here: